-BeyondTrust customer clients and representative consoles are built to attempt connection to the BeyondTrust Appliance at a specific address.
-In order to stop the clients from connecting to the normal primary BeyondTrust Appliance and instead connect to the backup BeyondTrust Appliance, a network change must be made in order to reroute the traffic to its new destination.
+BeyondTrust endpoint clients and access consoles are built to attempt connection to the BeyondTrust PRA Appliance at a specific address.
+In order to stop the clients from connecting to the normal primary BeyondTrust PRA Appliance and instead connect to the backup BeyondTrust PRA Appliance, a network change must be made in order to reroute the traffic to its new destination.
 There are currently three methods supported to achieve this goal, each with advantages and disadvantages.

 To configure a valid connection, both appliances must have identical Inter-Appliance keys.
 Go to /login > Management > Security to verify the key for each appliance.